vladcalin/gemstone/docs/creating_a_service.rst

   Defaults to ``127.0.0.1``.
 - :py:data:`gemstone.MicroService.port` - an :py:class:`int` that specifies the port to bind to.
   Defaults to ``8000``
+- :py:data:`gemstone.MicroService.accessible_at` - a (`address` : :py:class:`str`, `port` : :py:class:`int`) tuple
+  specifying a custom location where the service can be found.
+If at least one service registry is configured, the service will send these values to it so that other services can access at the specified location.

+  The `host` component can be a an address (`"127.0.0.1"`, `"192.168.0.3"`, etc) or a domain (if the service is accessible via DNS name.
+Example: `"myservice.example.com"`).

+  For example, it is useful when the service runs behind a load balancer and the :py:data:`gemstone.MicroService.accessible_at` attribute will point to the address of the load balancer, so that when another service queries the registry for this service, it will access the load balancer instead.
+Also the first

 Other options
 ~~~~~~~~~~~~~